weltond/DataStructure/LeetCode/trie/README.md

 ## Efficient Way
 The implementation above uses an array of alphabet size with every node.
 We can use a `Hash Map` to store children of nodes.
 Now we allocate memory only for alphabets in used, and don't waste space storing `null pointers`.

+## Advantages
+**Trie** is a tree that stores Strings.
+Maximum number of children of a node is equal to size of alphabet.
+Trie supports search, insert and delete operations in O(L) time where L is length of key.

+#### Hashing
+In hashing, we convert key to a small value and the value is used to index data.
+Hashing supports search, insert and delete operations in *O(L)* time on average.

+#### Self Balancing BST
+The time complexity of search, insert and delete oprations in a **self-balancing Binary Search Tree(BST)** (like **Red-Black Tree**, **AVL Tree**, **Splay Tree**, etc) is *O(Llogn)* where `n` is total number words and `L` is length of a word.

+The advantage of self-balancing BSTs is that they maintain order which makes operations like **minimum, maximum, closest(floor or ceiling) and K-th largest** FASTER.

+Please refer to [Advantages of BST over Hash Table](https://www.geeksforgeeks.org/advantages-of-bst-over-hash-table/) for details.

+#### Trie
+- Why Trie?
+  - With Trie, we can insert and find Strings in *O(L)* time where `L` is the length of a word.
+This is obviously faster than BST.
+This is also faster than Hashing because of the ways it is implemented: we don't need to compute any hash function.
+No collision handling is required(like **open addressing** and **separate chaining**)
+  - Another advantage of Trie is, we can [easily print all words in alphabetical order]() which is not easily possible with hashing.
+  - We can efficiently do [prefix seach (or auto-complete)]() with Trie.

+- Issues with Trie
+  - The main **disadvantage** of Trie is that they need lot of memory for storing the string.
+For each node we have too many node pointers(equal to number of characters of alphabet), If space is concern, then **Ternary Search Tree** can be preffered for dictionary implementations.
+    - Ternary Search Tree
+      - Time complexity of search is O(h) where `h` is height of the tree.
+      - It also supports other operations supported by Trie like prefix search, alphabetical order printing and nearest neighbor search.

 ## Applications
 ### Auto Complete
 Given a query prefix, we search for all words having this query: